 - After restarting the computer, enter the BIOS Setup and go to Peripherals.
 Press <Enter> on the EZ RAID item.
 Select the type of hard drives you use for RAID in the Type tab and then press <Enter>. - Go to the Mode tab to select a RAID level.
 RAID levels supported include RAID 0, RAID 10, and RAID 5 (the selections available depend on the number of the hard drives being installed).
 Then press <Enter> to move to the Create tab.
 Click Proceed to begin. - 3.
 After completing, you'll be brought back to the Intel(R) Rapid Storage Technology screen.
 Under RAID Volumes you can see the new RAID volume.
-To see more detailed information, press <Enter> on the volume to check for information on RAID level, stripe block size, array name, and array capacity, etc. - (Note 1) An M.2 PCIe SSD cannot be used to set up a RAID set either with an M.2 SATA SSD or a SATA hard - (Note 2) Refer to "1-7 Internal Connectors," for the installation notices for the M.2 and SATA connectors.
+To see more detailed information, press <Enter> on the volume to check for information on RAID level, stripe block size, array name, and array capacity, etc. - (Note) An M.2 PCle SSD cannot be used to set up a RAID set either with an M.2 SATA SSD or a SATA hard drive.